Unix FAQ (for OS X)

 The following settings are often put in shell startup files:

-- shell execution PATH (determines where the shell will look for executables)
+- shell execution PATH (determines where the shell will look

 - MANPATH (determines where the 'man' program will look for man pages)